 What is a SaaS product?

-Don't worry; you'll understand what a Saas product is within the next minute or so!
-Saas stands for 'Software as a Service.'
-It's no surprise the SaaS industry is also the fastest-growing market segment since 2019, and you'll more than likely be using many SaaS products without even realizing!
+SaaS stands for 'Software as a Service.'
+It's no surprise the SaaS industry has been the fastest-growing market segment since 2019, and you'll more than likely be using many SaaS products without even realizing!

 A SaaS product is an on-demand piece of software that provides users with ready-to-use software via a browser or mobile app, with no need to install it.
 So, a SaaS model is not like a social media app that you have to download to use it, for example.

 If you're still wondering what a Saas product is, then you'll undoubtedly be aware of these popular Saas providers in the world, including:

 - Google Docs